Bean061/ptgaul/README.md

 (base)
 ```

+## Check your results before using it
-## (Optional) If the edge number does not equal 3
-You should manually check the assembled data using [BANDAGE](https://rrwick.github.io/Bandage/).
-Then, manually run the python script again to get the assembly results including two paths.
+If the edge number does not equal 1 or 3 with abnormal plastid length, You should manually check the assembled data using [BANDAGE](https://rrwick.github.io/Bandage/).
+When you confirm the edges are three, you can manually run the python script again to get the assembly results including two paths.

 ```
 python3 ./combine_gfa.py -e ./PATH_OF_EDGES_FILE/edges.fa -d ./PATH_OF_SORTED_DEPTH_FILE/sorted_depth
 ```

 ## (Optional) Final assembly polish using long reads data
+### This step will improve your assembly a little, but not too much.
+Using short reads are highly recommended (see as follows).
-install racon using conda.
+install racon using [conda] (https://anaconda.org/bioconda/racon).
 ```minimap2 -x ava-ont -t $n $asm $nanopore > ${racon_outdir}/map.paf
 ```racon -t $n $nanopore_fq ${racon_outdir}/map.paf $asm > ${racon_outdir}/asm.racon.fasta

 ## (Optional) Final assembly polish using short reads data
-Highly recommend to use fmlrc for polishing step.
+### Highly recommended step: use fmlrc for polishing step.
+[It outperforms other polishers](https://www.biorxiv.org/content/10.1101/2022.07.22.501182v1?ct=).

 files illumina_* are the fq.gz file of illumina reads.
 Change the output path directory "/PATH/msbwt".

 ```